 Special products that can be added to your cat’s water is another option and can help slow down the build-up of plaque, working in a similar way to the gel.

 Feeding your cat the right diet is a great way to help keep your cat’s mouth healthy.
-You can purchase specially designed dental biscuits for cats that are slightly bigger than your average kibble and work at helping to remove plaque from the teeth in a similar way to teeth brushing.
-Feeding other non-dental types of kibble can also help as the crunching helps clean the teeth too.
-Feeding a mix of wet and dry food is usually the best option for most cats as the high moisture content in wet food helps keep them hydrated and the crunchiness of the dry will promote good dental hygiene.
+You can purchase specially designed dental biscuits for cats that are slightly bigger than your average cat kibble and work at helping to remove plaque from the teeth in a similar way to teeth brushing.
+Feeding other non-dental types of cat kibble can also help as the crunching helps clean the teeth too.
+Feeding a mix of wet cat food and dry cat food is usually the best option for most cats as the high moisture content in wet food helps keep them hydrated and the crunchiness of the dry will promote good dental hygiene.

 There are also many dental cat treats available that are shaped in ways that can help with teeth cleaning but should be fed in moderation to prevent too much weight gain.